 Port Townsend Indivisible Environmental Team

-The Environmental Team’s mission is to identify key issues and educate the community on practical actions that can be taken to resist the current Presidential Administration and Congress’s efforts to deny the reality of climate change and to issue executive orders and/or legislation that will cause harm to our environment and public health.
+We identify key issues and educate the community on practical actions that can be taken to resist this Presidential Administration and Congress’ efforts to deny the reality of climate change and to issue executive orders and/or legislation that will cause harm to our environment and public health.
+We:

 Summary: EPA at the Federal Level & Some Impacts of Proposed Budget Cuts